raineorshine/prefixnote/README.md

 var prefixnote = require('prefixnote')
 ```

-Given a trivial expression of `{a}`, testing the expression with the data `{ a: true }` will yield a match result.
+Given a trivial expression of `{a}`, testing the expression with the data `{ a: true }` will return a match result.

 ```js
 prefixnote.test('{a}', { a: true }) // { expression: 'a', args: [], options: {} })
 ```

-Testing the same expression with the data `{ a:false }` will yield null since the expression does not evaluate to true for the given data.
+Testing the same expression with `{ a:false }` will return `null` since the expression does not evaluate to true for the given data.

 ```js
 prefixnote.test('{a}', { a: false }) // null